6 Reasons a New Monitor Will Reduce Your Eye Strain

 ASUS also has a line of eye care monitors that emit less blue light.
 Of course, there are other good ways to limit blue light.

-F.lux is one of our favorite apps, and many of our writers use it to keep blue light from disrupting our sleep patterns.
-Windows 10 also has a built-in feature to do the same thing.
+F.lux is one of our favorite apps , and many of our writers use it to keep blue light from disrupting our sleep patterns.
+Windows 10 also has a built-in feature to do the same thing .
+Mac users can take advantage of a similar feature with Night Shift, while MacOS Mojave offers a dark mode for your apps which also helps reduce eye-strain .
 It takes a bit to get used to the very red-looking screen, but it’s been shown to make a difference and we recommend it!

 6. Increased Adjustability